BSU graduates react to first lady's speech

 Veronica Robinson, WTOP

 COLLEGE PARK, Md.
-(AP) -- First lady Michelle Obama spoke passionately about the importance of education to the African-American community in a commencement address Friday, urging more than 600 graduates of Bowie State University to honor the school's history and to pass their commitment to education on to future generations.
+(AP) -- First lady Michelle Obama has spoken passionately about the importance of education to the African-American community in a commencement address to more than 600 graduates of Bowie State University.

-Mrs. Obama typically gives a few commencement addresses each year and has spoken at several other historically black colleges and universities since President Barack Obama became the nation's first black chief executive.
-She received an honorary doctorate from Bowie State on Friday.
+The first lady has spoken at several historically black colleges and universities since President Barack Obama was sworn in as the nation's first black president.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.